Allisonwonderlax13/https-github.com-obsproject-obs-studio./Getting-Started-with-OBS-Studio-Development.md

 * Example encoder plugin: [x264 Encoder](https://github.com/obsproject/obs-studio/blob/master/plugins/obs-x264/obs-x264.c)
 * Example output plugin: [FLV Output](https://github.com/obsproject/obs-studio/blob/master/plugins/obs-outputs/flv-output.c)

+## Scripting

+Many people want to write modules for OBS, but are not familiar with C/C++, or don't want to go through the trouble of setting up a build environment.
+Fortunately, OBS is capable of running Lua and Python scripts via the bundled LuaJIT or your system's Python environment.
+These scripts are capable of accessing the OBS API and doing many of the same things you could do by writing OBS C/C++ code directly.
+In fact, you can even make new plugins with Lua (though not with Python).

+For more details on scripting, check this page of the documentation: https://obsproject.com/docs/scripting.html

 ## A quick note about licensing

 OBS Studio is an open source program licensed under the [GPLv2](https://github.com/jp9000/obs-studio/blob/master/COPYING).
 That means that if you create a plugin for OBS Studio or a modified version of OBS Studio and distribute it in binary form, you must give users a way to access the source code of your binary.
 Otherwise, you will be in violation of the license.
 The easiest way to do this is to have a public Github repository of your fork or plugin, and include a text file in your download for the binary containing a link to the repo.
 The relevant part of the license is under section 3 of the GPLv2.